DORA 2025, Part 3. How AI Is Transforming Software Development: Adoption, Use Cases, and Impact on Team Effectiveness

 There are many reasons to adopt such solutions: launch new features, reduce costs, and shorten development time.

-Nobody wants to be left behind.
-And I am sure that over time AI will become more deeply integrated into everything we do.
-And if you are not using generative AI in at least some form, yes - it will be hard to keep pace.”
+And I am confident that over time AI will become more deeply integrated into everything we do.
+And if you are not using generative AI in some form, yes - it will be hard to keep pace."

 Our respondents reported varying levels of experience with AI tools.